-Why are you standing for Mayor?
+Why did you stand for Mayor?

 The Mayor sets the direction for Council.
 The people of Clarence deserve better.
 They deserve a council that is making decisions in their best interests, not in the best interests of big developers.